magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

                                 ...
 ```

 Uhm, not such a nice shot.
-After having required your clojars's
+After having required your clojars
 credentials, `boot` complained about the fact that your current branch
 is not the master.
 As default, `bootlaces` assumes that you only
 publish a snapshot release from a master branch, but you can overwrite